brunoricardojava/weather-service/README.md

 ## Config

-1. Open .env_development and config the project, the default values will run the project.
+1. Open the file in project ".env_development" and config the project, the default values will run the project.

 ## Running